 At the MDSGC Observatory, we’re always looking to share our enthusiasm about the Universe and its many fascinating phenomena.
-Therefore, we’re pleased to continue our new series of interactive online astrophysics stories!
+Therefore, we’re pleased to present this short series of interactive online astrophysics stories!

 #2: Imaging a Star Cluster